Tricky3/Shopify_Infinite-Scroll/README.md

   ParentProductWrapper: 'PARENTSELECTOR', //This is the main wrapper Product:'ChildSelector',//This are the child elements</br>
   NextPageLink:'NextPageLinkSelector',//The next page link, should be unique on the page</br>
+  PreviousPageLink:'PreviousPageLinkSelector',//The next page link, should be unique on the page</br>
 },
 CallBack:function(){}, //this function will be executed after all next pages have been loaded</br>
 CallBackOnPageLoad:function(){}, //this function will be executed after a next page has been loaded</br>